 Original Date AnnouncedOctober 6, 2020

 USCIS updates its Policy Manual with guidance regarding the eligibility of recipients of temporary protected status (TPS) for adjustment of status under section 245(a) of the Immigration and Nationality Act (INA).
-USCIS reaffirms that TPS is not an admission for adjustment under section 245(a), and limits the applicability of a contrary position to the Sixth and Ninth Circuits.
-The guidance also states that the inspection and admission of TPS beneficiaries subsequent to authorized travel does not count as a valid admission for purposes of section 245(a), incorporating the decision in Matter of Z-R-Z-C. [ID# 1080]USCIS Policy Manual - Volume 7, Part B, Chapter 2 (as of October 2, 2020) Temporary Protected Status and Eligibility for Adjustment of Status under Section 245(a) of the Immigration and Nationality Act USCIS Policy Manual - Volume 7, Part B, Chapter 2 (as of October 15, 2020)
+USCIS reaffirms that TPS is not an admission for adjustment under section 245(a) and limits the applicability of a contrary position to the Sixth and Ninth Circuits.
+The guidance also states that the inspection and return of TPS beneficiaries subsequent to authorized travel does not count as a valid inspection and admission or inspection and parole for purposes of section 245(a), incorporating the decision in Matter of Z-R-Z-C. [ID# 1080]USCIS Policy Manual - Volume 7, Part B, Chapter 2 (as of October 2, 2020) Temporary Protected Status and Eligibility for Adjustment of Status under Section 245(a) of the Immigration and Nationality Act USCIS Policy Manual - Volume 7, Part B, Chapter 2 (as of October 15, 2020)